Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:prelim}, we provide an overview of causal DAGs with hidden variables and formally introduce the concept of primal fixability of treatments.
-In Section~\ref{sec:est}, we describe the development of one-step corrected estimators and targeted minimum loss-based estimators, based on derivations of nonparametric efficient influence functions.
-In Section~\ref{sec:inference}, we examine the asymptotic behaviors of our proposed estimators, detailing sufficient statistical conditions for nuisance model estimations needed to achieve asymptotic linearity.
-In Section~\ref{sec:semiparam}, we discuss semiparametric models for hidden variable DAGs and demonstrate how our estimators can be adjusted to achieve semiparametric efficiency bounds.
+In Section~\ref{sec:prelim}, we review causal hidden variable DAGs and formally introduce the concept of treatment primal fixability.
+In Section~\ref{sec:est}, we describe the development of one-step corrected plug-in and targeted minimum loss-based estimators, using nonparametric efficient influence functions.
+In Section~\ref{sec:inference}, we examine robustness and establish sufficient convergence conditions for nuisance model estimations needed to achieve asymptotically linear estimators.
+In Section~\ref{sec:semiparam}, we consider semiparametric models of hidden variable DAGs and demonstrate how our estimators can be adjusted to achieve semiparametric efficiency bounds.
 In Section~\ref{sec:sims}, we provide a comprehensive set of simulation studies that assess the performance of our estimators in various scenarios.
+In Section~\ref{sec:realdata}, we analyze data from the Finnish Social Science Data Archive to assess how parental socioeconomic status affects children's future annual income.
 We conclude with a discussion in Section~\ref{sec:discussion}.
 All proofs are deferred to the supplementary materials.